 US tourist/visitor visa/B visa is a non-immigrant US visa issued to people traveling to the USA temporarily for business (B1) or pleasure/tourism/visiting friends or relatives/medical purposes (B2).
 Mostly, B1 and B2 are combined and stamped as one visa in the passport – the B1-B2 visa.

 Duration of the Visa

 The visitor visa is issued for a period of 6 months and the maximum extension of another 6 months can be given based on the approval of USCIS.
-You need to fill the I-539 form minimum 45 days before your stay at the USA expires.
-The cover letter stating the reason of extension requested and other required documents are submitted along with the form.
+You need to fill the I-539 form minimum of 45 days before your stay in the USA expires.
+The cover letter stating the reason for the extension requested and other required documents are submitted along with the form.
 Here’s everything about the US Visitor Visa Extension.